 Join the ‘Climate Conservation Corps’

-Do Something, help create an example of what we should be doing with woodland, to produce fuel, and materials to replace coal, oil and gas
+Do Something, help create an example of what we should be doing with woodland, to produce fuel, materials to replace coal, oil and gas and grow our food locally.

-Learn how to use hand tools:axes, scythes, billhooks etc to produce Hazel Coppice, basketry willow plantation, Hornbeam Pollards and Timber trees.
+Learn how to use hand tools: axes, scythes, billhooks etc to produce Hazel Coppice, basketry willow plantation, Hornbeam Pollards and Timber trees.
 To produce materials which are an alternative to plastic and composite materials which won’t naturally breakdown.
+Learn how to grow veg and fruit and set up carbon negative no dig horticulture on a field scale.

 We are all Volunteers